What does a Speech-Language Pathologist do?

 What are your rates?

 We provide competitive rates according to the fee structure set out by the Ontario Association of Speech-Language Pathologists and Audiologists (OSLA).
 Rates for service will be discussed and agreed upon prior to the first session.
-Also included in our session rate is a personalized home program, materials and suggestions for parents/caregivers.
+Also included in our session rate is a personalized home program, homework materials and suggestions for parents/caregivers.